Skip to content

 Line Iren Andersen, Head of Research and Development and Manufacturing at BRIGHT, explains that design decisions are shaped by customer requirements, regional preferences, and broader market trends.

-BRIGHT’s shift towards 4000K colour temperature across its product line also aims to differentiate the company from industry norms, where manufacturers often opt for high-Kelvin LEDs.
-We believe comfort and context should outweigh generic trends.
+This user-first approach also helps us differentiate from industry norms, where many manufacturers default to high-Kelvin specs.
+We believe comfort and context should outweigh convention.

 BRIGHT field tests of the Sol and SunBell solar lamps in Bidibidi refugee camp in Uganda revealed that users preferred lower brightness settings.